-Unit V: (A) Income from Capital Gain (Theory):
+Unit V: (A) Income from Capitai Gain (Theory):

-Basis of Charge (Section 45), Meaning of Capital Assets, Types of Capital Gain - Short term and Long term Capital Gain, Cost of Inflation Index, Computation of Capital Gain, Exemptions in respect of Capital gain(U/s 54).
+Basis of Charge (Section 45), Meaning of Capital Assets, Types of Capital Gain - Short team and Long term Capital Gain, Cost of inflation Index, Computation of Capital Gain, Excaptions in respect of Capital gain(U/s 54).

-(B) Income from Other Sources (Theory):
+(B) Income from Other Sources (Theory);

-Income taxable under the head Income from other Sources u/s 56, Deductions from income from other sources u/s 57.
+Income taxable under the head income from other Sources u/s 56.
+Deductions from income from other sources u/s 57.